sandeepdash-mlops/MLOps-Proj-FintechDomain/README.md

 # 🚀 MLOps Project – Fintech Data Pipeline

-> **An end-to-end MLOps pipeline** Welcome to this MLOps project, designed to demonstrate a robust pipeline for managing fintech payment data.
+> **An end-to-end MLOps pipeline** Welcome to this MLOps project, designed to demonstrate a robust pipeline for managing fintech data.
 This project aims to showcasing the various tools, techniques, services, and features that go into building and deploying a machine learning pipeline for real-world data management.
 Follow along to learn about project setup, data processing, model deployment, and CI/CD automation!

 ---